Blink vs. Butterfleye vs. Arlo vs. Stick Up vs. Canary Flex vs. Ooma

 Of all the cordless options, Blink offers the best battery life.
 This battery’s longevity is in part thanks to the camera’s unique processing technology.
 The other reason the battery life is so long is that part of the heavy lifting is done on what is known as a ‘Sync Module.’
 Sync is an indoor base system that must remain plugged in and connected to a power source.
 Though the individual Blink cameras are cordless, the entire system is not 100% cordless.

 That said, in testing, we found that Blink’s battery life is highly contingent upon use.
-Our indoor Blink lasted two years and our outdoor Blink lasted weeks.
+Our indoor Blink lasted two years and our Blink XT placed outdoors only lasted weeks.

 Home Security Features